Drosan37/Drosan37/README.md

 So I've created and will create in future some repositories for share with you my knowledge.

-This is my mail to write me: alexino@drosan.it
+This is my mail to write me: alessandro.saracino@drosan37.it